 Nike Duel Racer History

 As followed by the 70s running boom, the 80s became the decade when footwear innovations were strengthened.
 Although Nike has set a great tone in terms of advancements, it is during this time where they pushed boundaries and fine-tuned existing technologies.
-Times have changed now as the trend seems to revolve around lifestyle footwear and comebacks.
+This period also intensified the popularity of Nike sneakers in the lifestyle arena.

-The Nike Duel Racer can attest to that statement.
+One of the releases of the brand is the Duel Racer, a modernized rendition of an 80’s release.
 As a modern version of the Nike Duelist, it is proved that even semi-obscure sneakers can make resurgences.
-Released in 1988, the Nike Duelist was launched alongside its more popular sibling, the Nike Air Mariah.
+Released in 1988, the Nike Duelist was launched alongside its more famous sibling, the Nike Air Mariah.
 Both sneakers introduced the minimalist approach to running, a revolutionary concept during the 80s.
-This deviates from the use of heavy materials and introduced a shoe with adequate upper cushioning.
+It deviated from the use of heavy materials and launched a shoe with adequate upper cushioning.
 These sneakers are also representations of Nike’s most brilliant concepts, the Nike Free.
 Supposedly, this helps runners with speed, endurance, and support as it allows more freedom in movement.

 The Duelist features a technology called Phylon.
-This is a cushioning used by Nike for years and has been used in a lot of sneakers like the infamous Nike Cortez.
+It is a cushioning used by Nike for years and has been used in a lot of sneakers like the famous Nike Cortez.
 This material is extremely lightweight, low-profile, and responsive.
-Currently, Nike still uses Phylon but upgraded it to what we call now the Lunarlon.
+Currently, Nike still uses Phylon but upgraded it to what we call now the Lunarlon

 Nike Duel Racer Style

-Nike continued its streak of its 80s Renaissance trend with the re-release of the Nike Duel Racer.
-Much like its beloved sibling, the Air Mariah, the Duellist receives a makeover with its stretchable knit upper that wraps around the foot, making it appear sock-like.
-Albeit a lifestyle sneaker, it carries a racer-like silhouette.
-What is similar to the Duelist and the Duel Racer is its color-blocked heel and the use of lightweight materials.
-These sneakers can easily take any outfit and make it more sporty.
-Pairing it with jeans or shorts is ideal.
+Nike continued the streak of its 80s Renaissance trend with the re-release of the Nike Duel Racer.
+Much like its beloved sibling, the Air Mariah, the Duelist receives a makeover with a stretchable knit upper that wraps around the foot, making it appear sock-like.
+Albeit a lifestyle sneaker, it carries a racer-like silhouette giving a sporty but versatile look.

 Fit & Sizing

-Released on June 22, 2017, the Nike Duel Racer embodies the upgraded old-school style.
-As a lifestyle sneaker, it has the needed support for everyday activities and light workouts.
-These sneakers are available in men’s and women’s sizes.
-Men can avail of the 6-15 sizes and women have the option of sizes 5-12.
+The Nike Duel Racer men’s and women’s shoe embodies the upgraded old-school style.
+As a lifestyle sneaker, it has needed support for everyday activities and light workouts.
+Available in men’s and women’s sizes, men can avail of the 6-15 sizes and women have the option of sizes 5-12.
 Half sizes are available as well.
 The lacing system not only serves an upgrade on the aesthetic but allows a quick-lace and a snugger fit.

-Almost 30 years before its resurgence, the Nike Duel Racer proves that its upgrade is worth the look.
-These sneakers are made of a high quality 3-toned engineered knit textile upper which instantly brings the Duellist into modern lifestyle sneaker.
+Almost 30 years before its resurgence, the Nike Duel Racer proves that its upgrade is worth it.
+Still imbibing the concept of the Duelist, these contemporary piece remains to be minimalist in style and function.
+These sneakers are made of a high quality 3-toned engineered knit textile upper which instantly brings the Duelist into a trendy but functional lifestyle sneaker.
 This material gives a dimensional look and allows more movement and breathability.
-It lies on a dual density sole which gives a more cushioned comfort.
+It lies on a dual density sole, including a Phylon sole which offers a more cushioned comfort without giving too much weight on the shoe.
 To also provide more traction and flexibility, a thin web rubber outsole is added.
+All these materials combine to make the Duel Racer an extremely lightweight shoe.

-- The Nike Duel Racer features a lacing system that is quite different from the traditional.
+- The Nike Duel Racer features a lacing system that is entirely different from the traditional.
 It offers a more secure fit, quicker way to lace and a cleaner look.

 - This low-top sneaker has a one-piece boot-like construction.
 The neoprene tongue is connected on the upper of the shoe and ankle.

-- The synthetic overlays and the TPU heel counter contributes to the shoes’ durability and stability.
+- The synthetic overlays and the TPU heel counter contribute to the shoes’ durability and stability.

 - The sole color-blocking depicts two different foams.